breadnone/VelvieRoid-VisualNovel-Framework/README.md

 # VelvieRoid-VisualNovel-Framework.
 Unity3D node based/visual scripting framework for visual novels, dialog system, 2D/3d games and fully compatible with VRoid character creator(UniVRM required to be installed as importer).

+This project fully inspired by the legendary Fungus framework.

 # Features :
 1. Animated character thumbnail portrait.